 What do white spots on plants mean?

 These tell-tale signs are usually the calling card of white powdery mildew, a highly contagious and fast-growing mold.
-Powdery white mildew starts as circular white spots, as this is how the spores are released, creating a white circle around the spore seeding point.
-Over time, these spots will weaken the plant’s structural integrity, and the leaves will shrivel and die.
+Powdery white mildew starts as circular white spots, which is how the spores are released, creating a white circle around the spore seeding point.
+Over time, these spots weaken the plant’s structural integrity, and the leaves will wilt and die.
 Acting quickly when white spots appear on your plants is essential to save your plants.

 Can powdery mildew be cured?